-Digital Media & Journalism
+Digital Media and Journalism (formerly Journalism)

 Digital Media and Journalism (formerly called Journalism program)